 Every cloud security workshop that I perform with a client to enable Microsoft’s Enterprise Mobility + Security (EM+S) suite typically yields an unpleasant surprise.
 I had the CFO of one company demand the immediate implementation of Roles Based Access Control (RBAC) after seeing the granularity of the audit capabilities of Cloud App Security.
-During my most recent workshop with a national client that has 25+ offices across the US, we uncovered a large amount of Tor traffic within 15 minutes of enabling Azure AD Identity Protection.
+During my most recent workshop with a national client that has 25+ offices across the US, we uncovered a large amount of Tor traffic within 15 minutes of our first session threat hunting with Azure AD Identity Protection.

 What is Azure AD Premium?